A vector space is a set whose elements are called “vectors” (denoted as

 Linear maps

-A map between vectors spaces is linear if it preserves addition and multiplication with scalars as defined above, formally a map
+A map between vector spaces is linear if it preserves addition and multiplication with scalars as defined above.
+Formally, a map

 - For all